Modular forms and K3 surfaces: The remaining discriminants

 Then the rational cusp gives

-Algorithm \ref{Alg} suggests several singular specializations over $\Q$.
-Here we verify two of them.
-The corresponding newforms seem to occur in the family $X_\lambda$ from the previous section as well, but there the conjectural sections have double height because of the relation (\ref{eq:4}).
+Algorithm \ref{Alg} suggests several singular specializations over $\Q$ which can be verified explicitly using Algorith \ref{Newton} as sketched in \ref{ss:newton}.
+Here we give two of the specializations.
+The corresponding newforms seem to occur in the family $X_\lambda$ from the previous section as well, but there the conjectural sections have twice the same height because of the relation (\ref{eq:4}), so they would be much harder to find.

 {\bf Discriminant $\mathbf{-1155}$:} Let $\nu=-3/5$.
 Then there is a section $P$ of height $\hat h(P)=11/4$.
 Its \hbox{$x$-coordinate} is given by

 This singular K3 surface has discriminant $d=-1155$ and transcendental lattice $T(X)=[6,3,194]$.